 Crackly.
 Thin.
 Colorful.
-All adjectives I’d used to describe the crust.
+All adjectives I’d used to describe the crust on this fig and fennel sourdough.
 You almost wouldn’t know of the beautiful fruit inside this bread except for the few figs that pop out to let you know there is something else going on inside.
-The thin crust can easily be torn, and you’ll find yourself doing just that to get another piece that may have a hidden fig inside.
+The thin crust can easily be torn, and you'll find yourself doing just that to get another piece that may have a hidden fig inside.

 A heavy loaf in hand, and rightly so with around 400g of figs. The interior stays moist for days and is very tender.
 If I had to place an adjective on the crumb to sum it up: delectable.
 As you slice, you'll dig into caverns of figs, sometimes yanking them out of their hiding spot and sometimes slicing right through them.
 A very rustic loaf!

 The aroma of fennel at each slice hits you first but is only barely noticeable when taking a bite.
 I like it this way.
 When you snag a fig, it’s a surprise as the bread isn’t utterly laden with them to overpower things.
 A perfect balance between the two.

 These two loaves found their way over to my parent’s place for lunch.
-As we ate the bread straight from the cutting board, I looked outside to see my dad’s latest fig tree with not one but a cluster of figs coming into season.
+As we ate the loaf of fig and fennel sourdough bread straight from the cutting board, I looked outside to see my dad’s latest fig tree with not one but a cluster of figs coming into the season.
 It seems that he has finally arrived on that perfect maintenance schedule for his tree, and I found myself walking outside to pinch them to see if they were ready… no, not yet.